bartvanhoey/AbpApiConsumedByXamarin/README.md

 ## Xamarin.Forms app

-### Create Xamarin.Forms app and configure basic setup
+### Create Xamarin.Forms app and setup basic workflow

 #### Create a new Xamarin app in Visual Studio